Amazon A+ Content Templates and Best Practices: What modules are there?

 Amazon A+ Premium

-The name A+ Premium Content does not particularly well describe what it actually entails.
+The name A+ Premium Content does not describe very well what it actually entails.
 It refers to an additional number of specific modules for the A+ area that have been optimized in certain places compared to the classic A+ modules and partially offer new possibilities for presenting the content.

 A better name would therefore be A+ Advanced or A+ Next Gen.

-Specifically, with A+ Premium modules, it is possible to provide content “device-specific,” separately for desktop and mobile devices.
+Specifically, it is possible with A+ Premium modules to provide content “device-specific,” separately for desktop as well as mobile devices.

 The results are better delivery and a more homogeneous, consistent presentation of the content compared to the standard modules.